ShivaniBollabattin21/calculator-behaviour-shivaniBollabattin21/addition.md

   Given: The Calculator is ON .

   When: The user gives input in wrong format like a single operand
-        and multiple operators, single operand and single operator .
+        and more than one operator, single operand and single operator .

   Then: The result is an error message.
         User need to enter the input parameters again .